Authentication

 Most operations in Application Collection (such as installing a Helm chart, running a container image or consuming the REST API) require authentication.
 In this page, you will learn about the different authentication mechanisms that Application Collection offers and how to configure them in the most common tools.

-Application Collection offers two ways of authenticating: personal access tokens and service accounts.
-Although they are configured in a pretty similar way, they offer different capabilities.
+In order to authenticate to the Distribution Platform or the REST API, you can use either your user account or a service account.
+Although both types of accounts are configured in a pretty similar way, they offer different capabilities.
 Hence, it is very important to understand their nuances before making a choice of which one to use.

-Both personal access tokens and service accounts allow you to authenticate to Application Collection through different non-graphical clients.
-In order to setup any of them, it is mandatory that you have an account with access to Application Collection.
+User accounts and service accounts both allow you to authenticate to Application Collection through different non-graphical clients.

-From a conceptual point of view, when you use a personal access token you’re authenticating in behalf of yourself.
+From a conceptual point of view, when you use a user account you’re authenticating on behalf of yourself.
 However, when using a service account you’re authenticating in behalf of an organization.
 This leads to the first important difference between them: subscriptions.
 As a service account is linked to one single organization, it only has the subscriptions of the organization that it belongs to.
-However, a personal access token will inherit all the subscriptions of all the organizations that the user belongs to.
+However, a user account will inherit all the subscriptions of all the organizations that the user belongs to.

 Let’s see that with a practical example.
 Imagine that we have a user john.doe@my-org.com that is member of two organizations:

-When the user authenticates using a personal access token, this token will inherit the subscriptions of all the organizations of the user.
-Hence, with a personal access token the user will be able to pull content that requires either a PRIME or a SUSE_AI subscription.
+When the user authenticates with his user account (username + access token), he will inherit the subscriptions of all the organizations of the user.
+Hence, with his user account the user will be able to pull content that requires either a Prime or a SUSE AI subscription.

-Another important difference between personal access tokens and service accounts is related to their configured rate limits.
-As a general rule, service accounts have a higher rate limit than personal access tokens and hence allow pulling a higher number of images in a given time frame.
+Another important difference between user accounts and service accounts is related to their configured rate limits.
+As a general rule, service accounts have less restrictive rate limits than user accounts, allowing them to pull more images in a given time frame.
 Further information about the default rate limits and how they are applied can be found here.
 Please, make sure you have read and understood this documentation before choosing your desired authentication method.

-You can create as many personal access tokens as you want.
-The only requirement for creating an access token is that you have an account with access to Application Collection.
+As mentioned before, in order to authenticate using your user account you need an access token.
+You can create as many access tokens as you want.
+The only requirement for creating an access token is that you have a user account with access to Application Collection.
+If you don’t have one yet, you can check here how to get one.

-Once you have access to Application Collection, you can create a personal access token following these steps.
+Once you have access to Application Collection, you can create a access token following these steps.

 2. In the upper-right corner you will see your profile picture.
 Click on it